WordPoints/dependencies/rfc/wsr-1.md

 ## Relationship Types

-There are different ways that a dependent library can relate to a "dependency", some of which don't actually imply *dependency* at all:
+There are different ways that a dependent library can relate to a "dependency", which don't necessarily imply *dependency* at all.
+At present, only one of these types is codified in this spec:

 - `requires` - Things that are required for the extension to work.
 Without them, you will experience problems, maybe even the white screen of death.
-- `integrates-with` - Things that aren't required, or necessarily needed for all sites, but which the extension will integrate with if present.

 Additional types MAY be added.